British Colonialism, Marine Sciences, & Fisheries Governance

 Project Overview

-The history of natural resources management and environmental sciences is intrinsically linked with the history of colonisation, in which colonial-imposed governance impacted on, entangled with, and was resisted by indigenous environmental management regimes.
+The history of natural resources management and environmental sciences is intrinsically tied to the history of colonisation.

 We must interrogate this history and its impact on contemporary governance contexts if we are to work towards future sustainable and just natural resources governance.

-The “Lessons from Lake Malawi: British Colonialism, Marine Sciences, & Fisheries Governance in the Mid-Twentieth Century” project (2022-23)* brought together historians, environmental scientists, and public health researchers from the University of Strathclyde and Mzuzu University (Malawi) to investigate fisheries management in Lake Malawi.
+The “Lessons from Lake Malawi: British Colonialism, Marine Sciences, & Fisheries Governance in the Mid-Twentieth Century” project (2022-23)* brought together historians, environmental scientists, and public health researchers from the University of Strathclyde, Scotland, and Mzuzu University, Malawi, to investigate fisheries management in Lake Malawi.

 The parallel development of these regimes provided a unique opportunity to compare their underlying principles, ideologies, and long-term outcomes, considering how fisheries management centred on different ways of knowing—dominant scientific knowledge or local ecological knowledge—led to drastically different legacies over the short- and long-term.